+Public support was assessed using endorsements that were found either in the proposals or in the public comment board.
 In order to facilitate a uniform comparison and ranking we put all expressions of support into two simple categories, Class A and Class B. (See the Annex 2 on Method for additional discussion.)

 Class A endorsements had to meet three criteria: 1) they had to come from an organization (as opposed to an individual), 2) the organizations had to be noncommercial, and 3) they had to be a holder of a .org domain name.
 The classification did not take into account differences in the size or "importance" of organizations, as that would have taken us too deeply into subjective territory or interminable measurement and verification issues.

 Endorsements from individuals, non-.org name holders, commercial firms, and qualified or limited endorsements were classified as Class B endorsements.
 Also, if a Class A endorsing organization was a financial beneficiary of the bid it was demoted to Class B.

 For ranking purposes, one Class A was considered to be worth 5 Class B's.
-We also rated the geographic diversity of the support expressions as "High," "Medium," and "Low".
+We also rated the geographic diversity of the support expressions as "High," "Medium," and "Low" and used it as a tiebreaker.
 Endorsements that came from individuals or businesses with a primary interest in selling domain names were discounted entirely; i.e., we interpreted the "public" in public support to mean users/consumers and not suppliers.

 Table 1 below summarizes the results.
+Explanatory comments follow.
+We have, through color-coding of the Table, divided the applicants into three tiers.
+While the rankings are justifiable and meaningful, in some cases the shades of difference between them are minor and might have changed with slight differences in methodology.
+A particular bidder's location in one of the tiers, on the other hand, is a solid indicator.
 The top three have demonstrated widespread support for their application and are ranked relatively high in terms of the geographic distribution of their support.
 The next four have demonstrated moderate support and limited or low geographic diversity.
 The bottom four have very limited support and low geographic diversity.
-Explanatory comments follow.